-The CNDDB was queried for reported locations of special-status plant and wildlife species as well as natural communities of special concern in the Romoland USGS 7.5-minute quadrangle.
-A search of published records within this quadrangle was conducted using the CNDDB Rarefind 5 online software and the CDFW BIOS database and the CNPS Inventory of Rare and Endangered Plants of California that supplied information regarding the distribution and habitats of vascular plants in the vicinity of the project site.
+The CNDDB was queried for reported locations of special-status plant and wildlife species as well as natural communities of special concern in the Murietta USGS 7.5-minute quadrangle.
+Only one quadrangle was queried due to the proximity of the project site to quadrangle boundaries.
+A search of published records within these quadrangles was conducted using the CNDDB Rarefind 5 online software and the CDFW BIOS database and the CNPS Inventory of Rare and Endangered Plants of California that supplied information regarding the distribution and habitats of vascular plants in the vicinity of the project site.
 The habitat assessment evaluated the conditions of the habitat(s) within the boundaries of the project site to determine if the existing plant communities, at the time of the survey, have the potential to provide suitable habitat(s) for special-status plant and wildlife species.

-The literature search identified seventeen (17) special-status plant species and foifty-two (52) special-status wildlife species Romoland quadrangle.
-No special-status habitats were identified as having potential to occur.
-Special-status plant and wildlife species were evaluated for their potential to occur within the project site based on habitat requirements, availability and quality of suitable habitat, and known distributions.
+The literature search identified thirty-six (36) special-status plant species, sixty-five (65) special-status wildlife species, and four (4) special-status plant communities as having potential to occur within the Murietta quadrangle.
+Special-status plant and wildlife species were evaluated for their potential to occur within the project site based on habitat requirements, availability, and quality of suitable habitat, and known distributions.
 Species determined to have the potential to occur within the general vicinity are presented in Table D-1: Potentially Occurring Special-Status Biological Resources, provided in Attachment D. Refer to Table D-1 for a determination regarding the potential occurrence of special-status plant and wildlife species within the project site.